-As of July 2022, new software was installed where sirens will now activate automatically for tornado warnings and thunderstorm warnings with 50+MPH winds issued by the National Weather Service.
-Thunderstorm warnings are a new addition to the siren system.
+As of July 2022, new software was installed where sirens will now activate automatically for tornado warnings issued by the National Weather Service.
+See below for the different siren sounds and their meanings:

 🌪 Tornado warning- wail sound with messages